-You can pay the premium dues within 15 days from the expiry date called the grace period.
+You can pay the premium due within 15 days from the due date.
+This period is called the grace period.
 If you fail to make premium payments within the grace period then your policy will lapse.

 Health insurance portability allows you to transfer your health insurance policy from the current insurance provider to another without losing the policy benefits offered by your existing insurer.

 After a claim has been settled, the policy coverage will reduce by the settled amount till the end of the policy term.

 Any number of claims can be made over a year during the policy term until you reach the specified limit mentioned in the policy document.
 Sum insured is the maximum limit one can claim under the policy.

 Some insurers pay for health check-ups of the life insured once every 4 years.
 This is called ‘health check’ facility.

 Some insurance companies appoint a Third Party Administrator (TPA) to process all the claims made by the policyholders.
 The hospital needs to receive approval from the TPA to provide cashless treatment to a life insured.
 The contact details of the TPA will be available on your health card or the insurer’ website.